HoraceChow/Algorithmic-Trading-Bot/README.md

 # Algorithmic-Trading-Bot
 Day trading requires a lot of emotional control and disciplines.
 Traders often have to think fast and make quick decisions while an entry setup is available.
-When a trader isn't able to contain their emotion, these emotion would usually impact their decision making and causing them to enter trades that aren't the best setup.
+When a trader isn't able to contain their emotion, these emotion would usually impact their decision making and causing them to enter trades that aren't the best setups.

 This project was inspired through personally experiencing multiple unfavourable trades and realizing the need for a better method to make quicker decision, accuratly spotting setups, and eliminating emotions.